kdorff/retropie-romfilter/README.md

 Q: When I first start the app it takes forever before it responds.

 A: Currently it scans the roms and gamelist.xml files at first startup.
 This takes time.
-I'll make this nicer in the future (maybe).
+I'll make this nicer in the future.

+Q: Things changed in the filesystem or I have re-scraped but I don't see the changes in romfilter

+A: Yeah, I need to add on-demand re-scan.
+Stop the app, delete the database in the app's local directory, and start the app again.
+Sorry.
+I'll do something about this soon.

 Q: I'm having a problem